ntmbayfield/g88-lecture-docs/Angular/AngularCustomDirectves/AngularCustomDirectives1.md

 ## Isolate Scope

 Directives have access to the parent scope by default in AngularJS applications.

 This requires you to know a lot bout the parent scope to use the directive.

 If you want to make a reusable directive you can't rely on the parent scope and must use something called Isolate Scope instead.

-You also might not want directives to accidently read or write properties in the parent scope.
+You also might not want directives to accidentally read or write properties in the parent scope.

 Isolate scope is like creating a wall around the directive that parent scope can't penetrate.